Inspiration can strike at any moment.

 and ready.

+9) Unwrap thawed out phyllo dough.
+(FYI, it still needs to be chilled thaw and store in the fridge).
 Grab 4 layers and wrap the rest back in the package.
 You may need more, but since it dries out you

 can only work with one set at a time.
 Depending on how large your sheets are, you'll want to cut